 This is a chance to try out new things, either as an actor or as a director, and (if you want) to ask the rest of the group for feedback.
 (If you want someone to record your scene on your smartphone or camera, we can have someone in the group do that too.)
 Each scene or monologue can also serve as a springboard for open discussion, in which we can share ideas and techniques that we use when performing Shakespeare.
 Attendees who are not performing will also have the opportunity to learn by observing and participating in discussion.

 To performers, we encourage you to try new things.
 You are welcome to do material from roles that you are well-suited to, but we also encourage you to try roles that are non-traditional for your type, or to attempt a style that is a stretch for you.
 This is a chance for you to carve out new territory in your personal repertoire of material and roles, and to demonstrate things you haven’t had a chance to do yet.
 Try a variety of things.
 This workshop series is for your benefit, so do what you want with it.

-Participants are highly encouraged to present material from Shakespeare, but other classical or modern material is also allowed.
+Performers are greatly encouraged to focus on monologues or scenes from Shakespeare, but other classical or modern texts are also welcome.

 Some reasons to get involved:

 -You are preparing a monologue for future auditions and want to try it out

 -You are tired of being cast in a particular type of role and want to demonstrate that you can be different